qualityshepherd/brine/posts/of_yarn_and_bone.md

 **Highest die** determines success:
 - 5-6 SUCCESS!
 Circumstance might differentiate between levels of success.
-- 4 `Devil's Bargain`: the player describes a reasonable success or failure—the GM describes the other, then negotiate and balance between the two.
+- 4 `Devil's Bargain`: the player describes a reasonable success or failure; the GM describes the other, then negotiate and balance between the two.
 - 1-3 nuanced failure.

 **Lower die** suggests impact.
 Use it to scale the result or ignore based on the fiction: